 The first thing that I always do Is buy seasonally.
 In the fall and winter, I buy apples and squash, and citrus fruits.
 In the summer I buy watermelon, berries of any kind, canteloupe, corn on the cob.
 It doesn’t mean I can’t buy any of those all year round but I buy what comes in fresh and seasonal and it usually is a good price.
 I buy items like onions, celery, broccoli, avocados year-round because the price stays consistent and those are staple items for us.

 Use the store apps, that is where you can load all your digital coupons.
 After a while, they start customizing your coupons for the things that you buy on a regular basis.
 However just because you have a coupon doesn’t mean that you should buy it.
 Only buy it if it is something you use all the time.
 If you just buy it because there is a coupon for it you aren’t saving.
+Keep in mind, you don’t have to use coupons to save money.

 When I shop I am usually getting the staples for the next couple of weeks, fresh veggies and fruit, bread things like that.
 However, I am always shopping ahead, which means I am always looking for good prices on things that I know I will need eventually and that won’t go bad.
 So if mayo or mustard is on sale I will buy one or two so I always have a backup in my pantry.
 I’ll never have to run to the store and pay full price because I ran out.
 Any item that I know I regularly use I will keep extra in the pantry.